 Unlike carbohydrates and fats, proteins are not stored in the body.
 They are continuously broken down (metabolized) into amino acids that can be used to make new proteins, hormones, enzymes, and other compounds needed by the body.

 Protein also can be measured in the urine.
 To learn more, see the topic Urine Test.

 Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby Elsevier.

 Other Works Consulted

-Chernecky CC, Berger BJ (2008).
-Laboratory Tests and Diagnostic Procedures, 5th ed.
-St. Louis:
+Chernecky CC, Berger BJ (2013).
+Laboratory Tests and Diagnostic Procedures, 6th ed.
+St. Louis: Saunders.